madMAx43v3r/chia-gigahorse/README.md

 ### Fixed in latest version

-- Farming of regular uncompressed plots (invalid partials, missing partials)
-- `./chia.bin plots check` not working
+- Multiple OpenCL GPUs not working together when farming
-- `./chia.bin version` showing wrong version
+- Multiple GPUs not being fully utilized when farming

 ## Gigahorse GPU Plotter